All businesses interested in working with Metro should be familiar with the following steps:

 If you’re a small business owner, we encourage you to take full advantage of our small business tools, and visit Metro Connect.
 Metro Connect is our commitment to small business success.
 It’s designed to support your business’ growth by giving you access to a small business Tool Kit, certification applications, networking events and workshops.

 Now that your company is registered as a vendor, you will be notified of the latest solicitation documents that correlate to your specific NAICS code you provided.
 Notification methods include email and postcards.
 Metro also advertises in various media publications, such as, Daily News, La Opinión, Dodge Construction News, etc. Vendors can also review a list of current and future solicitations on-line.
+Metro participates in environmentally conscious projects, as well.
+To learn more about Metro's environmental construction expectations, visit Metro's Environmental Construction Awareness (MECA) Project.

 Once you identify the solicitations that are of interest, you can select to review the individual detailed description or, as a registered vendor, you can download the solicitation document for further in‐depth review.
 Once you have selected the solicitation for which you will propose, the next step is to review the solicitation details carefully.
 Make note of any living wage or prevailing wage applicability.